Updated in november 2020

-In a city this diverse you could live your whole life and never see everything.
+In a city as diverse as London you could live your whole life and never see everything.
 What, then, are the top London attractions according to social media?

 Why rank by social media?

 Why rank by social media when there are already review sites like TripAdvisor?
-TripAdvisor is a wonderful resource to any traveller but it isn’t always accurate, as we learned when it failed to spot a fake restaurant.
+TripAdvisor is a wonderful resource for any traveller, but it isn’t always accurate.
 Additionally, London isn’t just a city for tourists.

-When it came to choosing which attractions to analyse, we decided to include all of the top ten by number of visitors, as well as several smaller, well-known attractions.
-Finally, we rounded the list out with new attractions such as The Shard and the ArcelorMittal Orbit.
+When it came to choosing which attractions to analyse, we decided to include all of the top ten by the number of visitors, as well as several smaller, well-known attractions.
+Finally, we rounded the list out with new attractions such as The Fotografiska and The Museum of the Home.

-For the analysis, we use a point system similar to the Eurovision point system – London’s tourist attractions are awarded points based on how they rank for particular social media metrics.
+For the analysis, we used a point system similar to the Eurovision point system – London’s tourist attractions are awarded points based on how they rank for particular social media metrics.